 Standardized tests paired with qualitative assessments and expert observation can provide therapists with valuable information for designing effective rehabilitation programs to help patients achieve their functional goals (see Appendix 14-A: Parameters for the Community Ambulator).

-Obviously, bearing weight on the LEs is a key component ...
+Obviously, bearing weight on the LEs is ...